 The USB port supports the USB 2.0/1.1 specification.
+Use this port for USB devices.
 Use this port for USB devices such as a USB keyboard/mouse, USB printer, USB flash drive and etc.

-• PS/2 Keyboard/Mouse Port
+PS/2 Keyboard/Mouse Port